pypa/flit/doc/cmdline.rst

    rejects your valid metadata.
 If you need to use it and you believe your metadata is valid, please `open an issue <https://github.com/takluyver/flit/issues>`__.

+.. envvar:: FLIT_INSTALL_PYTHON

+   Set a default Python interpreter for ``flit install`` to use when ``--python`` is not specified.
+Flit uses the same environment itself is installed in if this is left unset or empty.

 .. envvar:: SOURCE_DATE_EPOCH

    To make reproducible builds, set this to a timestamp as a number of seconds